pintudass36/Swiggy-Analysis/README.md

 **Metadata:**

 Below is the description of the columns in the dataset:
-Column Name	Description
+Column Name	: Description.
-ID	: Unique identifier for each restaurant
+ID	: Unique identifier for each restaurant.
-Area	: The area in which the restaurant is located City	: The city where the restaurant is located
+Area	: The area in which the restaurant is located.
+City	: The city where the restaurant is located.
-Restaurant:	Name of the restaurant
+Restaurant:	Name of the restaurant.
-Price	: Avg price of meals
+Price	: Avg price of meals.
-Avg ratings	: Avg ratings given by customers
+Avg ratings	: Avg ratings given by customers.
-Food type:	Types of food offered
+Food type:	Types of food offered.
-Address	: Full address of the restaurant
+Address	: Full address of the restaurant.
-Delivery time	: Average time taken for delivery Cullect of data: Kaggle ( Swiggy Restuarants dataset )
+Delivery time	: Average time taken for delivery.
+Cullect of data: Kaggle ( Swiggy Restuarants dataset ).

 **Tools Used**
 Power BI: For data smoothly analysis.